emil225522/joe3d/README.md

 # joe3D

 Joe3D is a custom 3D game engine developed by a Swedish computer science student based in Helsingborg.
-It is written in Java using the OpenGL API for rendering.
+It is written in Java using the OpenGL API for systems.rendering.

 ## Getting started